MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Escalation path*: Data team, data team on-call engineer, platform team on-call engineer.

 - *Business impact*: This flow is integral to the critical path of revenue-generating transactions for the business.
-High availability is essential, as call center employees rely on this flow to process ticket purchases.
+High availability is essential, as call-center employees rely on this flow to process ticket purchases.
 In recognition of its importance, the business mandates a 99.9% uptime for this flow, which includes extended business hours.

 - *Criticality rating*: High.

 ### User flow 4: Purchase ticket

-*Flow description*: Call center employees use the application (the *authentication and authorization* process) to buy tickets for an upcoming concert (the *list upcoming concerts* process) on behalf of Relecloud customers.
+*Flow description*: Call-center employees use the application (the *authentication and authorization* process) to buy tickets for an upcoming concert (the *list upcoming concerts* process) on behalf of Relecloud customers.

 - *Business processes*: This flow is the core feature and flow of the application.